Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Implementation Details

-In previous sections, we describe algorithms with constant stepsize to simplify the presentation.
-However, we find that, comparing to the later described linesearch strategy, algorithms with constant stepsize are significantly slower in practice.
-In this section, we introduce an exact linesearch strategy as the practical choice of stepsize.
+In previous sections, we describe algorithms with a constant stepsize to simplify the presentation.
+However, we find that a linesearch strategy could significantly outperform the constant stepsize.
+In this section, we introduce an exact linesearch strategy as the suggested stepsize strategy.

-The idea of using an exact linesearch has been adopted by several previous work~\cite{Lei2016, Li2019c, Wang2019}.
-Since both \eqref{eq:obj1} and \eqref{eq:obj2} we considered in this paper are quartic polynomials of $X$, given a direction $V$, the exact linesearch can be calculated through minimizing a quartic polynomial.
-Noticing that we want to minimize a quartic polynomial with a positive leading coefficient, whose global minimum can also be found through solving a cubic polynomial.
-For \eqref{eq:obj1}, the cubic polynomial is of the following form,
+Since both \eqref{eq:obj1} and \eqref{eq:obj2} are quartic polynomials of $X$, the exact linesearch can be calculated through minimizing quartic polynomials.
+Minimizing a quartic polynomial with a positive leading coefficient is equivalent to solve a cubic polynomial.
+Taking \eqref{eq:obj1} as an example, the cubic polynomial is,

-Solving the expression above would result possibly one, two, or three real roots.
-Through a basic analysis, we can show that 1) if there is only one real root, then the optimal stepsize is the root; 2) if there are two real roots, then the optimal stepsize is the root with multiplicity one; 3) if there are three real roots, then the optimal stepsize is the one further away from the middle one.
+Solving the expression above would give possibly one, two, or three real roots.
+The best stepsize can be selected among real roots through a basic analysis~\cite{Li2019c}.
 Similar calculation and analysis can also be carried out for \eqref{eq:obj2}.
 We omit the details here.

-However the above stepsize does not work for \TOM{}.
+However, the stepsize in \eqref{eq:full-linesearch} does not work for \TOM{}.
 Consider a simple case for example.
-If $X$ is in the space spanned by the smallest eigenpairs but not the global minimum we want, which means $X = U_p \sqrt{-\Lambda_p} Q$ with $Q$ different from the identical matrix, then $X$ is already a global minimum of \eqref{eq:obj1} and the stepsize $\alpha$ is zero for the linesearch mentioned above.
-This simple example shows that the above linesearch strategy is not working properly for \TOM{} and we need to find a different strategy for stepsize.
+If $X$ is in the space spanned by the smallest eigenpairs but not the stable fixed point, \ie, $X = U_p \sqrt{-\Lambda_p} Q$ for $Q$ being a non-diagonal unitary matrix, then $X$ is already a global minimum of \eqref{eq:obj1} and the stepsize $\alpha$ is zero from solving \eqref{eq:full-linesearch}.
+This simple example shows that the above linesearch strategy is not working properly for \TOM{} and we need to find a different strategy for the stepsize.